 For cancers not in a polyp, partial colectomy ─ surgery to remove the section of colon that has cancer and nearby lymph nodes ─ is the standard treatment.
-You do not need any additional therapy.
+You typically will not need any additional treatment.

-Many of these cancers have grown through the wall of the colon and they may extend into nearby tissue.
-They have not yet spread to the lymph nodes.
+Many stage II colon cancers have grown through the wall of the colon, and possibly into nearby tissue, but they have not yet spread to the lymph nodes.

 - The cancer looks very abnormal (is high grade) when viewed under a microscope.

 - The cancer has grown into nearby blood or lymph vessels.

 - The surgeon did not remove at least 12 lymph nodes.